thomas-rasmussen/git-tutorial/README.md

 - configuration of Git appendix: Consider if it would make sense to add some concrete examples and exercises.
 It would be easy and straight forward and might make the appendix a lot more useful?
 - configuration of Git appendix: need to be more consistent with using "option" or "setting".
 - git for windows chapter: Introduce some tips and tricks for the command line, like ctrl+l to clear the log, autocompletion using tab etc.
+- It currently feels like remotes should be introduced before branching, so that remotes can be used in examples regarding merging and rebasing.

 Topics that should be included, but it is unclear where:
 - .gitignore.
 Would probably make sense to include very early.
 Maybe in chapter with